MarthL/sts/readme.md

 HomePage       | ✅          | -
-CollaboratorPage | In progress | Display just the collection atm ProfilePage    | In progress | Display some informations and need design ProjectsPage   | In progress | Display the informations and need design
+CollaboratorPage | In progress | Display just the collection atm ProfilePage    | In progress | Display some informations and need design ProjectsPage   | In progress | Display the informations and need design Light / Dark mode   | To do       | Still need to check for design

 <br><br><br>